What Fleet Managers Should Demand From Their Tow Dispatch Partner

 Photo documentation protects everyone

 Before the hook, after delivery.
 Photos at both ends of every job.
-Insurance claims, vehicle condition disagreements, delivery confirmation — all of it becomes much simpler when there is a timestamped photo record.
+This is not about distrust - it is about having a factual record when disputes arise.
+And they will arise.
+Insurance claims, vehicle condition disagreements, delivery confirmation - all of it becomes much simpler when there is a timestamped photo record.

 You should have a direct line to a real person

 Not a ticket system.
 Not a call center in another state.
-When something goes wrong with a job, you need to reach a person who has context on your account and can act immediately.
+When something goes wrong with a job - and occasionally something will - you need to reach a person who has context on your account and can act immediately.

 Response time should be measured in minutes, not hours